 As we say in our “Why?” page, Stonehenge replicas are often made of the most unlikely materials.
 We saw our first tamponhenge on the web some years ago, but its web address now goes to a 404 page not found page on the University of Nottingham website.
-Fortunately (?) another tamponhenge has been posted on a Czech website [link].
+Fortunately (?) another tamponhenge has been posted on a Czech website [now sadly no longer with us, and anyway, we’ve since been told it was the same one.].
 Translated, the site title, Slunecní hodiny (add a carat above the c), means something like sun clock or sundial.

 What sets the site for this homemade henge above the rest are several photos that are visual portrayals of how the ancients achieved the movement and erection of the tampon “stones.”
 Above, for example, we see two oxen pulling a megalith across the landscape.
 We don’t know the significance of the mysterious face on the paper plate above the scene in some shots.
 Perhaps it represents the sun?